 In this article, I will describe how to set up a custom subdomain within your Google Tag Manager server container.
-The main reason why you want to run GA via a custom subdomain within your website’s primary domain is that the way of bypassing Intelligent Tracking Preventions and adBlocker.
-Pixels will be loaded from your subdomain and run as the first party.
+The main advantage of a custom subdomain inside the Google Tag Manager Server container is that it helps to bypass Intelligent Tracking Preventions, AdBlockers and increases cookie lifetime for users browsing in Safari.
+Pixels will be loaded from your subdomain and run as the first-party.

 Why Should You Use Custom Subdomain Inside Google Tag Manager Server Container?